-Ambient music lives on “almost no change” — a drone + a pad or two + the thinnest melodic motif.
-The 10 prompts below all use no perceivable tempo or slow rhythms to avoid breaking immersion — usable in Suno for meditation / yoga / sleep / focus BGM.
+Ambient music lives on “almost no change”: a drone, a pad or two, and the thinnest melodic motif.
+The 10 prompts below all specify no perceivable tempo or slow rhythms so a beat never breaks immersion.
+Paste any one into Suno’s Custom mode (Style box) with Instrumental toggled on, and you get usable meditation, yoga, sleep, or focus BGM.

 What a high-quality prompt should contain